Working in Dublin

 Check out Rent.ie for more information of renting rooms.

 Cost of Living Dublin:

 With many stores dotted around the city, you can live a comfortable life here in Dublin as you can shop around to get the best deal, and for you, we have compiled a list of the essentials and the average prices of them.

 Public transport in Dublin is slowly getting better, you have:

 - Dublin Bikes

-Many of which can be used with a Leap Card which is hassle free way to get around the city, there is no need to carry cash on you so it’s safer, you can top up online or in store and by using it you are saving money as public transport is cheaper when you use it.
+Many of which can be used with a Leap Card which is a hassle-free way to get around the city to work, to shop etc. There is no need to carry cash on you so it’s safer, you can top up online or in-store and by using it you are saving money as public transport is cheaper when you use it.